clarive/cla-docker-containers-plugin/README.md

 ## Installing

-To install the plugin place the cla-docker-plugin folder inside `$CLARIVE_BASE/plugins` directory in Clarive's instance.
+To install the plugin place the cla-docker-containers-plugin folder inside `$CLARIVE_BASE/plugins` directory in Clarive's instance.

 ## Parameters